Jaisocx-Tools/Workspace/workspace/ts/www/packages/ObjData/README.md

 GOOD LUCK AND HAVE FUN WITH CODING ))

-Yours [jaisocx.com](https://jaisocx.com/) Software Architect and dev,
+Yours [jaisocx.com](https://jaisocx.com/) Software Architect and Dev,

 Elias